carolinelavergne/POC_VS/SETUP.md

 		}
  ```

-- In CSM, select Git.
+- In SCM, select Git.
 Type the repository url : https://github.com/carolinelavergne/POC_VS.git (keep */master as branch and Jenkinsfile as script path)

 - Save

-3 - Go to http://localhost:8080/view/all/job/pocvscodecypresscucumber/ and launch a build
+3 - Go to http://localhost:8080/view/all/job/pocvscodecypresscucumber/ and launch a build : Build Now

 4 - Open the build and click on "console output"
 => You can see the build execution with tests :